 We highly recommend staying in Test mode until you’ve completed setting up your payment forms.
 Read more about using Test mode.
 You may also want to make sure you have your payment confirmation pages excluded from being cached.

-In this example, you’ll be creating a simple a one-time payment form that collects a few fields in addition to credit card payment information.
+In this example, you’ll be creating a simple one-time payment form that collects a few fields in addition to credit card payment information.
 To see what types of form configurations are available, please visit our demo site.

 Login to your WordPress admin, then go to Simple Pay Pro → Add New.